Robgra13/instagram_clone/README.md

 11. Searching Users system
 * Designing search bar so it can show results in real time (not after clicking enter).
-* Works for only part of the Username
+* Works even for a part of the Username